 How BayMark May Use and Disclose Medical Information about You

 For Treatment.
 We may use and disclose your Protected Health Information to provide, coordinate, or manage your health care and any related service.
+For example, we may disclose your PHI to other doctors who need the information to provide you with care.

 For Payment.
 We may use and disclose medical information about you so that the treatment and services you receive may be billed and payment may be collected from you, an insurance company, or a third party.
 We may also tell your health plan about a treatment or procedure you are going to receive in order to obtain prior approval or to determine whether your plan will cover the services.